El Merendón

 Visitor Facilities And Travel

 The zone is exceptionally accessible from San Pedro Sula, Honduras's second largest city with international airport connections, located at the base of the range.
-Urban transit and taxis reach foothills communities at the park boundary within 30–45 minutes of downtown San Pedro Sula.
+Urban transit and taxis reach foothills communities at the park boundary within 30 to 45 minutes of downtown San Pedro Sula.
 There are no formal visitor centers or entrance facilities.
-Informal guides from communities along the lower Merendón can accompany visitors.
+Informal guides from communities along the lower Merendon can accompany visitors.
 The city of San Pedro Sula offers comprehensive accommodation, restaurants, and services at all price points.
-The dry season (December–April) provides the best hiking conditions, though upper cloud forest can be explored year-round.
-Visitors should be aware that lower slopes near the city may have security concerns; travel with local guides is recommended.
+The dry season from December through April provides the best hiking conditions, though upper cloud forest can be explored year-round.

 Conservation And Sustainability

 The zone faces ongoing pressure from encroachment by informal settlements expanding upslope from San Pedro Sula, agricultural clearing, and illegal timber extraction.
-Deforestation on steep slopes directly threatens water quality and flood regulation capacity, with consequences for millions of urban residents downstream.
-Climate change projections suggest increased rainfall variability and more intense precipitation events in northern Honduras, heightening the flood-mitigation value of intact upland forest.
+Deforestation on steep slopes directly threatens water quality and flood regulation capacity; surface water from El Merendon supplies approximately 20 to 25 percent of San Pedro Sula's water needs, while the zone provides critical recharge for the aquifer supplying approximately 80 percent of the city's groundwater.
+[1] Climate change projections suggest increased rainfall variability and more intense precipitation events in northern Honduras, heightening the flood-mitigation value of intact upland forest.
 Restoration of deforested corridors connecting forest patches is a priority to maintain wildlife movement and hydrological function.
 Payment for ecosystem services schemes linking urban water utility revenues to upslope community forest stewardship have been piloted in the region.
-Sustainable land use agreements with farming communities in the buffer zone aim to stabilize the agricultural frontier below the forest reserve.

 Visitor Ratings